brillout/wildcard-api/readme.md

    };
    ~~~

-   are then "available" from the browser
+   ...are then "available" in the browser
    at `require('wildcard-api/client').endpoints`.

    ~~~js